10 Awesome Things to Do in Southwest Texas

 https://img.particlenews.com/image.php?url=0YLixJ_0ZWkiwVC00

-There is no charge for admission and they are open seven days a week, year-round.
+Admission is free, and the park is open seven days a week, year-round.
 The flower trails close at about 5:30 p.m.

 Find it at 100 Legacy Drive – Fredericksburg, TX 78624.